Sara Constantakis (she/her)

 Sara has been a member of BUC since 2008 and has served as a Worship Associate, South Oakland Shelter volunteer leader, and on the social justice and plate collection committees.
 A staff member since 2018, she previously served as the Communications Coordinator.
-As Director of Congregational Life, she works to keep our Beloved Community informed and engaged by managing our communications program and working with other staff and lay leaders to create and implement programs that are fun, meaningful, and build relationships.
+As Director of Congregational Life, she keeps our Beloved Community informed and engaged by managing our communications program and works with other staff and lay leaders to create and implement programs that are fun, meaningful, and build relationships.

 Joanne Copeland (she/her)

 Joanne Copeland came to BUC at the suggestion of long-time member with whom she worked at the Hospice of Southeastern Michigan during its formative years.
 Joanne was a Nurse’s Aide and Home Health Aide and then worked as a Social Work Technician.